remmie77/CHALLANGE-5/README.md

 ### NOTE!

-* Use of a service is **OPTIONAL**.
-Get it working in a Controller first.
-Add a service if you have time.
 * You **do not** need `ngRoute` (client-side routing)
 * When you're done please turn in the assignment and work quietly